mvciekzvbek/Front-Trends-2017/README.md

 <a name="maciej"></a>
 # Maciej Ceglowski (Yahoo, Twitter, Otworz ksiązke): Legends of the Ancient Web
 Presentation about past and future of the web.
 Maciej said that web is like vicious circle: what has been will be again.
-In the last couple of years, frontend development has become very complex: there are lots of technologies and frameworks to master.
-Computers move fast.
+IT industry is developing really fast, computers moves fasts.
 It's happened before, and will happen again.

 There was few information about radio history, because like internet now radio brought people closer.

-Technology and human nature interact in interesting ways.
-It is very possible the things we build may be used for bad later on.
-This is a threat, and we need to take it seriously.

-What you're working on, who you are working for matters.
-It's not about frameworks and libraries, it's about direction the internet is going.
-We need to learn from history of radio and how it was used for evil and try not to repeat those mistakes.
+Just like with radio, there is posibility that things we are making will be used for bad purposes.
+That's why it's important what are you doing and for who are you working for.

 <a name="una"></a>
 # Una Kravets (Digital Ocean): The Power of CSS